Steak tartare: North America

 Steak tartare is served at many high-end restaurants in the United States.

 In Wisconsin, a variation of a steak tartare sandwich called a "cannibal sandwich" is popular among those of German descent; it uses sirloin, rye bread, salt, pepper, and chopped onions.

 A popular street food in Mexico, carne tártara or carne apache, is a dish of ground beef cured in lime juice, like a ceviche.

 South America

 Chilean cuisine features a dish of prepared raw beef called crudos.

 In southern Brazil, German immigrants influenced Hackepeter or carne de onça in Curitiba, where this dish is very common and served covered with chives.

 Africa

 Ethiopians have long eaten a dish of raw, minced beef called kitfo.

 Asia

-Nepalese, especially the Newar of Kathmandu Valley, have long eaten raw meat dishes in Nepal.
+Raw meat is found in Nepalese cuisine, notably among the Newar of Kathmandu Valley.

 Europe

-In Belgium, raw ground beef is used to make the Martino sandwich.
+In Belgium, a filet américain nature is served like steak tartare; pre-seasoned raw minced meat is a filet américain préparé, and used in the Martino sandwich.

-In Sweden, it is called råbiff.
+In Sweden, it is råbiff (raw beef).

+In Denmark, tartar is served on Danish dark rye bread, as a part of a smørrebrødsbord (smorgasbord).

+In Poland, tatar is usually served with an egg yolk, chopped onions, pickles and bread, as an appetizer, especially with alcohol, usually vodka.

+In Italy, raw beef in Piedmont is carne cruda all'albese (or battuta al coltello), often made with Fassona beef and seasoned simply with olive oil, lemon, salt, and pepper.